infratographer/fertilesoil/docs/multitenancy.md

 tedious to implement before.
 Note that this is not a concept that is provided by Kubernetes itself, but by a third-party controller.

-Both OpenStack and Kubernetes started with flatter models and with time, they introduced the concept of hierarchical multi-tenancy.
-This is a concept that is not limited to these two projects.
-It is a concept that can be applied to any system that provides multi-tenancy.
-In fact, other systems like GCP provide hierarchical multi-tenancy.
+Both OpenStack and Kubernetes started with flatter models and with time they introduced the concept of hierarchical multi-tenancy.
+This is a concept that is not limited to these two projects and is a concept that can be applied to any system that provides multi-tenancy.

+Once you start to model the isolation mechanisms in an abstract way, you can start noticing that it really follows a tree structure.

+Other systems like GCP provide hierarchical multi-tenancy using tree structures.
 In GCP the tree structure is very clear and is represented by the organization, folders, and projects [[6](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy)].

 In fact, even before cloud, we already managed tree-like structures that may or may not have been multi-tenant through LDAP.
 LDAP is a directory service that provides a tree-like structure of entries.
-Thus, the native name that we chose for the nodes is directory with the tree itself being a directory tree.
+Thus, the native name that we chose for the nodes is **directory** with the tree itself being a **directory tree**.

 We may still refer to nodes as tenants.
 In a similar fashion, we don't refer to files as inodes, but as files.
 The idea is to provide a common